Site Intelligence & Spatial Characterization

 For each lease area:

-- Bathymetry grids (
+- Bathymetry and soil classification grids

-.txt) - Spatial plots (
+- Spatial plots

-.png) - Structured CSV summaries
+- Structured CSV summaries

 These outputs are directly usable in downstream engineering workflows.